RicRicci22/dncs-lab/README.md

 ```
 ## Host-2-c
 This is the host where our webserver is deployed.
 We installed docker on it, that is a manager of the so called "containers".
-Containers are an abstraction at the app layer instead of VM that are an abstraction of the hardware.
+Containers are an abstraction at the app layer.
+They are different from VM that are an abstraction of the hardware.
 Multiple containers can run on the same machine and share the OS kernel with other containers.
 Containers take up less space than VMs.
 To build up a container you need a repository for the "images", that are used by docker to set up our container.
 We downloaded the image httpd:2.4 that is an image used to set up a container of an apache server.
 So on this host we have an apache server running in a docker container (the container use less than 3 Mbyte of memory!!
 Incredible!).
 - The first useful command is:
 ```
 docker image ls